MyadaRoshdi/P5/writeup.md

 cell_per_block = 2
 hog_channel = 'ALL'
 window= 64
 The code for this expetiment is contained in the 19th In-cells in the  IPython notebook 'Vehicle_Detection.ipynb' (or in lines #653 through #711 of the file called `Vehicle_Detection.py`).

 ![alt text][image5]

-Then I started testing on test images to see how fixed
+Then I started testing the fixed sliding window algorithm on different color spaces for HOG-features extraction to see the best to use, and here's what I got for RGB, YUV and YCrCb sliding windows results respectively:

+![alt text][image9]

+![alt text][image10]

+![alt text][image11]

+Then I chose the best which was 'YCrCb'.

+After, I started runing my so far Algorithm on the 6-test images, using fixed size sliding window, but the results had some false-positives as shown below:

+![alt text][image5]